CleanDIFT: Diffusion Features without Noise: Experiments

 \section{Experiments}

-In this section, we investigate the utility of our extracted CleanDIFT features.
 We test our hypothesis that the proposed extraction setup enables us to leverage more of the world knowledge inherent in diffusion models compared to existing diffusion feature extraction methods while being task-agnostic and timestep-independent.
 To that end, we evaluate our features on a wide range of downstream tasks: unsupervised zero-shot semantic correspondence, monocular depth estimation, semantic segmentation, and classification.
 We compare our features against standard diffusion features, methods that combine diffusion features with additional features, and non-diffusion-based approaches.